Beijing's major wholesale market suspended after personnel, surroundings test positive for COVID-19

 Covering a total area of 112 hectares, the Xinfadi market has some 1,500 management personnel and more than 4,000 tenants.

-Beijing reported three confirmed COVID-19 cases on Thursday and Friday, with one of them in Xicheng District and the others in Fengtai District.
+Beijing reported six confirmed COVID-19 cases on Friday.
+Together with another case reported on Thursday, all of them are connected to the market or their close contacts.

+Inbound cargo flights and imported freight will be closely watched and every effort will be made in the epidemiological investigation and source tracking related to the Xinfadi market, according to the conference.

+Chen Yankai, deputy head of the Beijing Municipal Bureau of Market Regulation, said the city will strengthen inspections of food markets with fresh products, frozen pork, beef, mutton and poultry as key products to be screened.